emeibech/tarnished-soul/src/pages/privacy.md

 ## Contact Information

-If you have any questions or concerns about this Privacy Policy, please contact us at pleasedont@contact.us.
+If you have any questions or concerns about this Privacy Policy, please contact us at mark.bechayda@emeibech.com.